jastadd/jastadd/doc/reference-manual.md

 LinkedList<String> ...` then `value-exp` should have the type `Iterable<String>`.

+#### NTA Contributions

+It is possible to add contributions from an NTA child to a collection attribute using the following variation of the `contributes` statement:

+    N1 contributes getMyNta() to N2.a();

+The above statement means that the NTA child named `MyNta` in node type `N1` is also searched for contributions during the survey phase of the evaluation of the collection attribute `N2.a()`.

 #### Custom Collection Survey

 It is possible to customize the tree traversal used to search for contributions